German army veterans feel 'anger and grief' at fall of Kunduz | DW | 10.08.2021

 "It triggered an earthquake in the emotions of veterans," said Wolf Gregis, a former soldier and now an author and professor of pedagogy at the University of Rostock.
 "No other place is associated so much with the death toll that the German military suffered than Kunduz itself."

-It was in the Kunduz province that the Bundeswehr suffered its most casualties, and where the events that shaped the German public's abiding images of the Afghanistan war took place.
-"This is the place where German soldiers first learnt on a large-scale what fighting and dying in an asymmetric war meant, and how ugly that is," said Gregis, (the name is a pseudonym, which he prefers to go by).
+It was in the Kunduz province that the Bundeswehr suffered the most casualties and where the events that shaped the German public's abiding images of the Afghanistan war took place.
+"This is the place where German soldiers first learned on a large-scale what fighting and dying in an asymmetric war meant and how ugly that is," said Gregis, (the name is a pseudonym, which he prefers to go by).

 Though it was initially seen as one of the safest provinces in the country, where Germany could take command of one of the NATO alliance's Provincial Reconstruction Teams and help build new infrastructure, fighting grew heavier in the region from 2006 onwards.
 It was Kunduz, according to Gregis, that put the purpose of Germany's mission in Afghanistan to the test.